July 24, 2024 companion plants for alyssum

 Why Zinnias?

-Zinnias add height and vibrant colors that can make alyssum stand out even more.
-They also attract pollinators which is great for a healthy garden ecosystem.
+Zinnias are tall and come in striking colors.
+They make alyssum stand out even more.
+They also attract pollinators which is great for a healthy garden.

 Growing Zinnias